jimniels/blog/posts/2022-09-13-building-together.md

 I can’t help but think of this idea but carried over to software.[^1]

-Great software produces helps produce a story we tell together.
+Great software helps produce a story we tell together.
 I am given a tool and a hope.
 I use it within, and often beyond, the bounds imagined by its original creator.
 And it amplifies my ability to re-shape and re-make my own world, often in ways that could have never been imagined by its original creator.

 The result is something we build together, software author and user.